 For anyone who’s overwhelmed by debt, bankruptcy can be a practical option.
 Still, it’s important to research one’s options before taking this important step.

 Lots of people often seek out assistance from experienced financial professionals before making a decision about bankruptcy.
-Here are some common scenarios in which bankruptcy may be indicated:
+Here are some common scenarios where bankruptcy is an option:

 One way to evaluate the bankruptcy option is to look at debt versus assets.
 If the debt is significantly greater than the debtor’s assets and projected income, bankruptcy may be a good option.